Wearable Sensors Help Detect ‘Common Colds,’ Even Lyme Disease In New Study

 In recent years, most have probably heard of, and become familiar with, the subject of Lyme disease.
 Lyme disease is carried by ticks, and when bitten by one that is infected, a strange, bulls-eye-like rash may soon follow.

 According to Limedisease.org, while a bulls-eye rash is common, some may not develop a rash at all.
-Others might develop “a different kind of Lyme rash.”
-The physical symptoms of Lyme disease may include “fever,” “chills,” “sweats,” “muscle aches,” and many others.
-Limedisease.org further reports that Lyme disease can cause issues such as “cognitive impairment,” “mood problems,” and issues with sleep.
-If left untreated, it may blossom into “late stage or chronic” Lyme disease.
+Others might develop a different kind of Lyme rash.
+The physical symptoms of Lyme disease may include fever, chills, sweats, muscle aches, and many others.
+Limedisease.org further reports that Lyme disease can cause issues such as cognitive impairment, mood problems, and issues with sleep.
+If left untreated, it may blossom into late stage or chronic Lyme disease.

 It only takes 24 hours or less for a tick to transmit Lyme disease to a person. pic.twitter.com/BWeliHvSyT